deckhouse/virtualization/docs/USER_GUIDE.md

 Dynamic block devices can be connected and disconnected from a virtual machine that is in a running state without having to reboot it.

 The `VirtualMachineBlockDeviceAttachment` (`vmbda`) resource is used to connect dynamic block devices.
-Currently, only `VirtualDisk` is supported for connection as a dynamic block device.
+Currently, images and disks are supported for connection as a dynamic block device.

-Create the following resource that will connect an empty blank-disk disk to the linux-vm virtual machine:
+As an example, create the following share that connects an empty blank-disk disk to a linux-vm virtual machine:

 ```yaml
 d8 k apply -f - <<EOF